When I play with fire,

 - Dirty Cop

-A man with a badge who has turned against the people he has sworn to protect and serve.
+A man with a badge turns against the people he swore to protect and serve.

 - Drunk with Power